Beginner's Guide to Sisense BloX with Actions

 Debugging the Full BloX Editor Session

-The BloX editor environment can be used to debug BloX code when configuring custom actions, data input mappings, or dynamic template conditions.
+The BloX editor can be used to debug BloX code when configuring custom actions, data input mappings, or dynamic template conditions.

 To debug BloX code: